How To Sleep After Cervical Neck Surgery

 But when sleeping on your back, roll a pillow under your legs to maximize, especially when keeping your body aligned.
 Keep your neck, back, and shoulders straight when rolling over.

 You can place a heavy blanket over you to prevent you from tossing about since the weight of the blanket will make it difficult.
-Ensure you have a neck collar to prevent twisting.
+Some doctors recommend using a neck collar to prevent twisting.

 Sleeping On Your Side